Professional Outcomes

 Course Learning Outcomes

-Graduates will have a broad and coherent theoretical and technical knowledge of youth work practice and youth issues from multiple disciplines.
-This includes sociological and psychological academic disciplines, as well as spiritual traditions, cultural humility, ethical issues and community services perspectives on contemporary and persistent youth issues, practice modalities, sector dynamics, social policy, self-care and professional ethics.
+Graduates will have a broad and coherent theoretical and technical knowledge of youth work or counselling practice and client concerns from multiple disciplines.
+This includes sociological and psychological academic disciplines, as well as spiritual traditions, cultural humility, ethical issues and community services perspectives on practice modalities, sector dynamics, social policy, self-care and professional ethics.

 Graduates will be able to: